What Should I Do If the Board of Veterans’ Appeals (BVA) Remands My Claim(s)?

 If they granted your claim in its entirety, you’ve probably danced a gig around the room and just want to know when you’ll receive your first check.
 If they didn’t, however, understand that it is common for the Board to defer a final decision and send your claim back down to the regional VA office to gather more evidence/information.
-This is true of claims for service-connected disability as well as of claims for increased rating.
+This is true of claims for service-connected disability as well as of claims for an increased rating.

-The Board of Veterans’ Appeals Remanded My Claims, What Do I Need To Do?
+The Board of Veterans’ Appeals Remanded My Claims – What Do I Need To Do?

 Receiving a remand from the BVA is a mixed blessing.
-On the one hand, the Board has not denied your claim(s), allowing you to continue to proceed with your case.
+On the one hand, the Board has not denied your claim(s), allowing you to proceed with your case.
 Yet, on the other hand, the battle to get your entitled benefits continues without any apparent end in sight.
 A “remand” means that your case needs to go back for something specific to be done to better explain/support your claim.
 That can be useful for you.

 If you receive a Board remand, the most important thing to do is to carefully review the last part of the Board decision, which has the instructions for the remand.
 These instructions can be found following the Board’s statement: